March 1, 2023

 This is a map displayed in both stations.
 Things have changed, and will keep doing so:

-1. KuoKuang station moved to the right of the roundabout, see the photo.
 All their intercity buses leave from here.
 Other lines mentioned in my blog have stops along Gangxi street.

 2. Keelung Station Visitor Information Center - such an official long description... moved to the right of the KuoKuang bus station on Gangxi street.
 It is in an old yellow brick building across from the OCAM museum.